 PGC Finalists conceive, develop, and implement innovative, feasible, high-impact Climate Action Projects across a variety of themes, in partnership with Turning Green, mentors, ambassadors, teams, friends, advisors, teachers, administrators, and community members.
 CAPs take a solutions-based approach to a real world challenge on campuses and in communities.
 Following five months of hard work (between the November PGC Finals and the April CAP presentations), students present before a panel of judges on the measurable impact of completed CAPs, as well as what comes next on their activism journeys.
 Here are the PGC 2024 Finalists’ Climate Action Projects:

-Bárbara Villanueva, Team Eco Rise, Clean Water Yucatán
+Bárbara Villanueva, Team Eco Rise, Lu´um Kuxtal (Earth Life)

-Bárbara and Team Eco Rise are focused on addressing water scarcity and waste management in their community in Yucatán.
-Their CAP involves installing rainwater harvest and filtering systems in homes and community spaces to provide reliable access to clean water.
+Bárbara and Team Eco Rise are focused on addressing water scarcity in Maxcanú, Mexico.
+Their CAP involves installing a rainwater harvest and filtering system at the local church to provide reliable access to clean water.
+They will plan future visits to implement workshops to raise awareness, aiming to foster a sense of community and strengthen their relationship and responsibility with water.
 They hope their project will create a model for other rural communities to follow.

 Callyan Lacio, Voices of Science

-Janet Herrera Hualpa, Team Green World, Waves Without Waste
+Janet Herrera Hualpa, Team Green World, Yaku Sumaq

 Kylie Chalise, Team Sustainable Souls, Sustain and Sprout